alialparslan/quranJS/README.md

 You can set policiy at any container or you can directly change modules defaults with setPolicy.
 Any container which does not have a policy set will recursively use parents.
 By default there is no policy set for any object so module defaults will be used.

 ##### Container methods:
-* **count**: counts of childs which whatever the object is container of (Verses for Surah and VerseRange or Surahs for Mushaf).
-Returns number.
+* **count**: counts of verses in it if it is verse container or in its childs if its chids are also container.
 * **abjad**: Total abjad value of its childs.
 Returns Num.
 * **letterCount**: Total letter count of its childs.
 Returns Num.
 * **wordCount**: Total word count of its childs.
 Returns Num.